-The Legal Information Institute of India (www.LIIofIndia.org) is part of the global free access to law community, making Indian law more accessible to the world.
-LII of India provides the below-mentioned Indian law information.
+The Legal Information Institute of India is part of the global free access to law community, making Indian law more accessible to the world.
+LII of India provides the below-mentioned Indian law information:

-Legal scholarship - 500+ articles from 10 Indian law journals and elsewhere
+Legal scholarship - articles from fifteen Indian law journals or collections of legal scholarship

-LII of India provides 151 databases searchable simultaneously or separately, including cases and legislation from every state or territory.
+LII of India provides over 150 databases, searchable simultaneously or separately, including cases and legislation from every state or territory.
 Search results can be ranked by relevance, date, citation and so on.
-The LawCite citator tracks all citations of cases and articles to provide a free-access and non-profit, comprehensive online collection of Indian legal information.
+The LawCite citator tracks citations of cases and journal articles from India (and elsewhere).

 Other commercial databases

-A number of other Indian commercial databases cover Indian legal information.
-Please note that IALS does not subscribe to any of these services.
+A number of other Indian commercial databases cover Indian legal information; please note that IALS does not subscribe to these services.

-Manupatra is India’s most comprehensive online legal and business database.
-Manupatra contains judgments of the Supreme Court of India and High Courts of the Indian states; Commission and Committee reports; Gazette Notifications & Circulars; Bare Acts; Rules and Regulations; Ordinances; pending cases; and legal materials on particular subjects.
-It provides comprehensive search facilities, including ‘Manu Search’ (a single search box), ‘Legal Search’ (for field searching), ‘Citation Search’ and ‘Act Search’.
+Manupatra contains judgments of the Supreme Court of India and High Courts of the Indian states; commission and committee reports; Gazette notifications and circulars; acts; rules and regulations; ordinances; pending cases; and legal materials on particular subjects.